 Graded assignments could take the form of written essays, oral presentations or reports on practical work or field trips.
-Assignments must be submitted by deadlines, and late submitted work will be penalised by reductions in the grade awarded, as outlined in the section on "penalties for late submission".
+Assignments must be submitted by deadlines, and late submitted work will be penalized by reductions in the grade awarded, as outlined in the section on "penalties for late submission".
 Students will be required to work either individually or in groups: in the latter case students may be divided into teams by the instructors or may decide themselves, depending upon the nature of the course.
 Most assignments are graded individually, but group grading is also used in some courses.
-Group grading will not constitute more than 25% of the total marks in any course, unless - for marks above 25% - either a) there is a mechanism for differentiating the grade among members of the group, e.g. through peer evaluation, or b) students can opt for individual assessment on request.
-In the case of written assignments, the departmental academic writing style regulations must be followed.
+Group grading will not constitute more than 25% of the total marks in any course, unless - for marks above 25% - either a) there is a mechanism for differentiating the grade among members of the group, e.g., through peer evaluation, or b) students can opt for individual assessment on request.
+In the case of written assignments, the CEU thesis writing standards (for layout and appearance) and the Chicago Manual of Style citation format must be followed.